flashbots/mempool-dumpster/README.md

 # Interesting analyses

-- Amount of transactions which eventually lands on chain (by source)
+- Amount of transactions which eventually lands on chain + inclusionDelay (by source)
 - Transaction quality (i.e. for high-volume XOF sources)
+- Trash transactions

 ---